 But really the reason I’m so into it is that it’s one of those rare comforting, stick-to-the-rib dishes that’s actually healthy (well, okay, it does have a ton of carbs but who’s counting)!
 There are more variations on this dish than towns in Italy but the essentials are cannelini beans, cabbage, and bread.
 From there, you can tweak it and personalize away, adding in pancetta for some smokiness, a rind of parmesan for some richness, or blending up all the beans for a thicker stew.
 Point is, do with it what you want because it’ll still be delicious.

 This version is made in a slow cooker, which means this no-fuss recipe becomes even less of a fuss.
-But enough from me — head over to KitchenAid for the step-by-step instructions and the full recipe.
+But enough from me, here’s my Ribollita recipe.

 This post was brought to you by KitchenAid, but all content, ideas, and words are our own.
 Thanks for supporting these sponsors who allow us to keep Salt & Wind up and running.